sanjabh11/spec-to-stack-forge/README.md

 4. **Manage Knowledge Base**
    - Use the **Knowledge Base** card to upload and manage documents for RAG.
+   - In the **Chatbot**, switch to "Knowledge Base Q&A" mode to ask questions grounded in your uploaded documents.
+The system retrieves relevant chunks and generates an answer using the LLM.

 5. **Monitor and Analyze**
    - Use the **Analytics** card for observability and performance metrics.